Student Conduct and Special Needs Policy

 Specific reports about a PSR student shall be brought to the attention of the Dean’s Office by one student, any faculty, staff, field education supervisor, other student, on-campus residential member, or others with whom the student associates.

-Such reports may be referred to the Assistant Dean of Students and Community Life to be addressed informally and without reference to disciplinary measures (i.e. offering conflict management counseling, providing a referral to mental health services or substance abuse treatment).
-If such a report is not informally resolved through the involvement of the Assistant Dean of Students and Community Life, the report may be referred to the Dean, and a phase of more formal information gathering will follow.
+Such reports may be referred to the Director of Community Life to be addressed informally and without reference to disciplinary measures (i.e. offering conflict management counseling, providing a referral to mental health services or substance abuse treatment).
+If such a report is not informally resolved through the involvement of the Director of Community Life, the report may be referred to the Dean, and a phase of more formal information gathering will follow.

 Information Gathering & Policy Determination Phase